tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

        } CertificateRequest;

 certificate_request_context:
-: An opaque string which identifies the certificate request and which will be echoed in the authenticator message.
+: An opaque string which identifies the authenticator request and which will be echoed in the authenticator message.
 A certificate_request_context value MUST be unique for each authenticator request within the scope of a connection (preventing replay and context confusion).
 The